L-E-G/instruction-set-architecture/DESIGN.md

 | `0101` | `ESCAPE`     | Escape key      |
 | `0110` | `SPACE`      | Space key       |

+# Binary Format
+Once programs are assembled they will be in the LEG binary format.

+The format is simple:

+A little endian binary file.
+Every 32 bits will be interpreted as a memory address.
+Memory addresses will increment by one.
+The contents will be loaded directly into memory.

+Program execution will begin at memory address 0.
+The program should be terminated by a [Halt](#halt) instruction.

 # Instructions
 ## Assembly Documentation Syntax
 Instruction assembly is documented using the following syntax: